-The underlying foundation of Sage 500 has not changed.
-Sage 500 was developed using Microsoft Visual Basic 6.0 (VB6), a technology tool first released in 1991 that has limited support from Microsoft today.
+The underlying foundation of Sage 500 has not changed since its initial development using Microsoft Visual Basic 6.0 (VB6), a technology tool first released in 1991 that has limited support form Microsoft today.
 Developers and publishers are not using VB6 to develop new applications, instead, favoring more modern development toolsets.
-However, Microsoft has not fully stopped supporting VB6 and has pledged to continue its support because many of its own applications still rely on the stable code base.
-In fact, Microsoft has publicly stated, through a program called 'It Just Works', that from the date it publicizes an end of life strategy for VB6, Microsoft will support VB6 from that date five years into the future.
+However, Microsoft has publicly stated, through a program called 'It Just Works', that upon a retirement date, Microsoft will support VB6 followed by five years of limited extended support.

 Based on Microsoft’s support of VB6 as above, an end of life decision has not been published.
 We also know that Microsoft’s support of VB6 extends the life of Sage 500 for at least five more years.
-While Sage has not published major new features, its development strategy has focused on usability enhancements and connected services.
+However, Sage has not published major new features and its development strategy for Sage 500 is focused on usability enhancements and connected services.
 This focus provides peace of mind for clients to continue using Sage 500 while encouraging the research of replacement solutions at the client’s pace.

 Sage 500 support, services and development continues to be a key part of our Sage portfolio offering to our existing clients.
 In the past year, we have solidified partnerships with 3rd party add-ons to extend the life and functional capabilities for customers that are not ready to replace Sage 500 in the near term including our acquisition of the O2 Process Manufacturing solution for Sage 500.

-We’ve also expanded our Sage portfolio options with Sage 100cloud, Sage Intacct and Sage X3 as potential migration solutions for our clients to consider.
-RKL has thoughtfully chosen Sage 100cloud, Sage Intacct and Sage X3 because of their diverse technology deployment options and purpose-built industry focus, providing options and 'in the Sage family' incentives for our client base.
+We’ve also expanded our Sage portfolio offerings to provide multiple migration solution options for our clients to consider.
+RKL has thoughtfully chosen Sage solutions because of their diverse technology deployment options and purpose-built industry focus, providing options and 'in the Sage family' incentives for our client base.